CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-8.md

-# Exercise 8: Using GitHub Copilot for T-SQL and YAML Code [Optional]
+# Exercise 8: Using GitHub Copilot for T-SQL and YAML Code

 ### Estimated Duration: 15 minutes